jxthibeault/nookbay/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please do not use this system for reporting security or safety issues.
+Please report all security concerns using the process designated in our [security policy](https://github.com/jxthibeault/nookbay/security/policy).**

+***
 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]